 Before and After the Home Ombre Bleaching Experiment

-Gather your Materials!
+Gather Your Materials!

-If you've read my Hub on How to Bleach Dark Hair, you may already have the necessary materials.
+If you've read my article on How to Bleach Dark Hair, you may already have the necessary materials.
 If not, here they are again!
 If you're only planning on bleaching your hair this once, buy small containers of each product; this will cost you maybe $20.

 - A tub of bleach powder.
 I use a massive tub of Wella bleach powder; you can find a smaller tub of another brand.

 - Volume 40 clear developer.
 I use Salon Care developer!
-You can use cream if you want - I just used clear.
+You can use cream if you want—I just used clear.
 Your preference!

 - Purple shampoo.
-I use Generic brand.
+I use a Generic brand.
 Yes, the brand is called "Generic."
 It's cheap!
 This keeps your hair from looking yellowy-orange once you've bleached.

 - Two dye brushes.
 Very cheap, under a dollar.
 You'll need two, for applying different concentrations of the bleach mixtures.